manumeter/c-snippets/README.md

 # C Thread Pingpong

 Example in C for multithreading.
-To threads alternating in defined order with mutex and conditions.
+Two threads alternating (waiting for each other) in defined order with pthread mutex and conditions.